giraldiego/NOIR/README.md

 ## Installation

 Create a new directory in the root directory of the hard drive where you want everything to be installed.
 Do not create a directory within your Skyrim folder.
-For this guide, we will create an example directory in C:\ called NOISE.
+For this guide, we will create an example directory in C:\ called NOIR.
 You can create this folder on any drive.

-Open Wabbajack.
+- Open Wabbajack.
+- Select "Install From Disk"

-Select the NOISE modlist from the Wabbajack UI.
+- Select the NOIR modlist on the field "Target Modlist" in the Wabbajack UI.

-At the bottom of the new window, the Installation Location will be the folder you created in the root directory of your hard drive.
-If you are creating these on your C:\ drive, please type in C:\NOISE in Installation Location and C:\NOISE\Downloads in the Download Location.
-After you have completed these steps, click Begin.
+- Select the Installation Location as the folder you created in the root directory of your hard drive.
+If you are creating these on your C:\ drive, please type in C:\NOIR in Installation Location and C:\NOIR\Downloads in the Download Location if you are using only this modlist.
+If you have other WJ's modlist installed, you can use the same Download folder and the installer will download only the missing files required for NOIR.
+- After you have completed these steps, click Begin.

 **DO NOT SET THE PATHS TO YOUR SKYRIM GAME FOLDER.**